AidenParkerr/PiBackupManager/README.md

 # Backup Manager

 The Backup Manager is a Python script that automates the process of backing up a device (such as a Raspberry Pi's SD card).
-This script utilizes the Telegram API to send notifications about the backup process, making it easier to monitor its progress and status.## Features
+This script utilizes the Telegram API to send notifications about the backup process, making it easier to monitor its progress and status.

 ## Features